hpcleuven/VscDocumentation/source/access/ssh_config.rst

 ==========

-The SSH configuration file resides in the ``.ssh`` directory in your home directory (at least when using Linux or MacOS X).
+The SSH configuration file resides in the ``.ssh`` directory in your home directory (at least when using Linux or macOS).
 It is simply called ``config``.
 It is not created by default, so you would have to create the initial version.